 Initial symptoms of leaf smut appear as yellow patches on grass that stunt growth.
 Left untreated, black streaks of fungal spores appear on the yellow patches.

 Slime mold fungi cause 5- to 8-inch-wide patches or large spots of black fruiting bodies on the grass.

 Treatment for Leaf Spot

 Scattered leaf spots on grass do not harm the lawn.
 Cultural management of the disease includes mowing the grass slightly higher than the regular required height to reduce stress, avoiding excessive spring fertilization, and watering deeply but infrequently.

-If proper cultural practices do not reduce the severity of the disease, apply a registered fungicide and repeat application every five to 10 days until symptoms disappear.
+If proper cultural practices do not reduce the severity of the disease, apply a registered fungicide and repeat its application every five to 10 days until symptoms disappear.
 To treat pythium blight, spray a registered fungicide over infected grass.
-Manage leaf smut with systemic fungicide.
+Manage leaf smut with a registered systemic fungicide, which is absorbed into the plant tissues.
 Douse parts of the lawn infested with slime mold with a fast jet of water from a hose to remove fruiting bodies.

-Maintain a healthy, stress-free lawn so it naturally fights diseases and reduces the occurrences of black spots.
+Maintain a healthy, stress-free lawn so it naturally fights diseases and reduces the occurrence of black spots.
 Irrigate the lawn infrequently but deeply, preferably in the morning so any droplets on blades are dry by evening.
 Follow a good fertilizer regimen to boost the grass's immune system so it combats disease-spreading bodies.